Jurpp/ota-dfu-python/README.md

-# Python nRF5 OTA DFU Controller
+# Python nRF52 OTA DFU Controller

-This is my fork of astronomer80's fork of foldedtoad's Python OTA DFU utility.
+This is my fork of mdxs's fork of astronomer80's fork of foldedtoad's Python OTA DFU utility.
-I've made some substantial changes to the code from the original repo, mainly:

-* Improved code structure and readability
+The goal of this fork is to achieve:

+* Python3 support
-* Add support for the new secure bootloader from NRF SDK 12
+* Work with the secure bootloader of nRF SDK15+

 ## What does it do?

-This is a Python program that uses `gatttool` (provided with the Linux BlueZ driver) to achieve Over The Air (OTA) Device Firmware Updates (DFU) to a Nordic Semiconductor nRF5 (either nRF51 or nRF52) device via Bluetooth Low Energy (BLE).
+This is a Python program that uses `gatttool` (provided with the Linux BlueZ driver) to achieve Over The Air (OTA) Device Firmware Updates (DFU) to a Nordic Semiconductor nRF52 device via Bluetooth Low Energy (BLE).

 ### Main features:

 * Perform OTA DFU to an nRF5 peripheral without an external USB BLE dongle.
 * Ability to detect if the peripheral is running in application mode or bootloader, and automatically switch if needed (buttonless).
-* Support for both Legacy (SDK <= 11) and Secure (SDK >= 12) bootloader.
+* Support for Secure bootloader.

-Before using this utility the nRF5 peripheral device needs to be programmed with a DFU bootloader (see Nordic Semiconductor documentation/examples for instructions on that).

-This project assumes you are developing on and deploying to a Linux system.
-Astronomer80 has repos for similar applications for [Windows](https://github.com/astronomer80/nrf52_bledfu_win) and [Mac OS X](https://github.com/astronomer80/nrf52_bledfu_mac).

 ## Prerequisites

 * BlueZ 5.4 or above
-* Python 2.7
+* Python 3 (tested with 3.9)
 * Python `pexpect` module (available via pip)
 * Python `intelhex` module (available via pip)

-## Firmware Build Requirement

-* Your nRF5 peripheral firmware build method will produce  a firmware file ending with either `*.hex` or `*.bin`.
-* Your nRF5 firmware build method will produce an Init file ending with `.dat`.
-* The typical naming convention is `application.bin` and `application.dat`, but this utility will accept other names.

-## Generating init files

-### Legacy bootloader

-Use the `gen_dat` application (you need to compile it with `gcc gen_dat.c -o gen_dat` on first run) to generate a `.dat` file from your `.bin` file.
-Example:

-    ./gen_dat application.bin application.dat

-Note: The `gen_dat` utility expects a `.bin` file input, so you'll get Cyclic Redundancy Check (CRC) errors during DFU using a `.dat` file generated from a `.hex` file.

-An alternative is to use `nrfutil` from Nordic Semiconductor, but I've found this method to be easier.
-You may need to edit the `gen_dat` source to fit your specific application.

-### Secure bootloader

-You need to use `nrfutil` to generate firmware packages for the new secure bootloader (SDK > 12) as the package needs to be signed with a private/public key pair.
-Note that the bootloader will need to be programmed with the corresponding public key.
-See the [nrfutil repo](https://github.com/NordicSemiconductor/pc-nrfutil) for details.

-Note: I've had problems with the pip version of `nrfutil`.
-I recommend [installing from source](https://github.com/NordicSemiconductor/pc-nrfutil#running-and-installing-from-source) instead.

 ## Usage

-There are two ways to specify firmware files for this utility.
-Either by specifying both the `.hex` or `.bin` file with the `.dat` file, or more easily by the `.zip` file, which contains both the hex and dat files.

-The new `.zip` file form is encouraged by Nordic, but the older hex/bin + dat file methods should still work.
+Generate your DFU package using `nrfutil` and run the dfu script.

 ## Usage Examples

-    > sudo ./dfu.py -f ~/application.hex -d ~/application.dat -a CD:E3:4A:47:1C:E4

-or:

-    > sudo ./dfu.py -z ~/application.zip -a CD:E3:4A:47:1C:E4
+    $ python3 dfu.py -z firmware.zip -a CD:E3:4A:47:1C:E4

 You can use the `hcitool lescan` to figure out the address of a DFU target, for example: